BIM 116 : Library Resources for Biomedical Engineering

 - shingles or herpes zoster

-The asterisk is a truncation symbol, so your search will include: cause or causes or causal, etc.)
+The asterisk is a truncation symbol, so your search will include: cause or causes or causal or causative, etc.)

 Too many hits?

 - Limit your search by doing a TITLE search rather than a TOPIC search.
 Change the default “TOPIC” to “TITLE” by clicking on the dropdown arrow to the right of the search box.